mohammad-mallaee/blogger/public/index.md

 Open "index.md" and start writing!
 Here's an example:
 ```
 # Hello World
-here begins the hourney or so-called `hello world`.
+here begins the journey or so-called `hello world`.
 ```

 Congratulation!
 You created your first post.
 Now it's time to configure your blog.